tremor-rs/tremor-www/src/pages/getting-started/connectivity.md

 For example, the Kafka onramp subscribes to topics in a Kafka cluster and consumes event data from those topics; the Kafka offramp publishes to topics in a Kafka cluster and contributes event data to topics.

 Application logic in Tremor can be connected to multiple onramps and/or offramps originating from or contributing to disparate systems.
-A simple passthrough application could enable bridging a Kafka system with websockets.
+A basic passthrough application could enable bridging a Kafka system with websockets.
 It could preserve or transform the external wire-form.
 It could filter and partition event data using content based routing.

 The application logic is always based on Tremor-internal representation of the data, never on the external wire-format.
 This is by design.